Why Do Lions Roar? (And What Makes it So Scary?)

 Why Is the Lion’s Roar So Scary?

-Moreover, the lion’s roar is associated with fear of danger for both predators and prey.
-The primordial sound is so frightening that it makes other animals run away in fear.
+Moreover, the lion’s roar triggers fear in both predators and prey.
+The primordial sound scares other animals, making them flee.

 How Far Away Can You Hear a Lion’s Roar?

-Even in the chaotic and noisy rainforest, a lion’s booming message can be heard up to 5 miles away.
-According to research, lions are more likely to roar loudly when the wind is not blowing too hard, it’s cooler outside, and there is more moisture in the air.
-This allows their message to travel further, and more powerfully.
+Even in a noisy rainforest, a lion’s booming message can reach up to 5 miles.
+According to research, lions roar louder when the wind is calm, it’s cooler, and the air is moist, allowing their message to travel farther and more powerfully.

 How Do Lions Produce Such a Loud Roar?

-A lion’s large vocal folds allow it to make a low, guttural sound that carries for a few miles.
-They have evolved to produce a low frequency sound that other animals find loud and intimidating.
+A lion’s large vocal folds let it create a low, guttural sound that travels for miles.
+These folds have evolved to produce a low frequency sound that’s loud and intimidating to other animals.